EENI Global Business School.

 Algeria, Chad, Egypt, Guinea, Libya, Mali, Mauritania, Morocco, Niger, Senegal, Sudan, Somalia, Tunisia, Ivory Coast, Sierra Leone, Gabon, the Gambia, Guinea-Bissau, Uganda, Burkina Faso, Cameroon, the Comoros, Djibouti, Benin, Nigeria, Mozambique, and Togo are the main the African Countries receptors of the Arab Development Funds.

-1. The African Countries of the Arab League are beneficiary members of the Arab Fund for Economic and Social Development and the Arab Monetary Fund;
+1. The African Countries of the Arab League are beneficiary members of the Arab Fund for Economic and Social Development and the Arab Monetary Fund

-2. These countries can benefit from the Arab Trade Financing Programme, Abu Dhabi Fund, and Kuwait Fund;
+2. These countries can benefit from the Arab Trade Financing Programme, Abu Dhabi Fund, and Kuwait Fund

-3. Algeria, Gabon, Libya and Nigeria are members of the OPEC Fund for International Development.
+3. Algeria, Gabon, Libya and Nigeria are members of the OPEC Fund for International Development

-1. Generalized System of Preferences (SPG) of the EU
+1. SPG of the EU

-2. Cape Verde is a beneficiary of the SPG+.
+2. Cape Verde is a beneficiary of the SPG+

-3. Egypt and all the Maghrebian Countries are part of the Euro-Mediterranean Partnership (EUROMED) and the European Neighborhood Policy (Mauritania is not included);
+3. Egypt and all the Maghrebian Countries are part of the Euro-Mediterranean Partnership (EUROMED) and the European Neighborhood Policy (Mauritania is not included)

-North American Economic Area
+North American economic area

-Latin American Economic Area
+Latin American economic area

-1. MERCOSUR-Southern African Development Community (SADC) Trade Agreement;
+1. MERCOSUR-Southern African Development Community (SADC) Trade Agreement

-2. MERCOSUR-Egypt Trade Agreement;
+2. MERCOSUR-Egypt Trade Agreement

-3. All the countries of the African Union are members of the Africa-South America Summit.
+3. All the countries of the African Union are members of the Africa-South America Summit

 Interactions of the African Civilization with the Sinic Civilization.

-1. Forum on China- Africa Cooperation.
+1. Forum on China- Africa Cooperation

 Interactions of the African Civilization with the Hindu Civilization.

-1. Africa-India Framework for Cooperation;
+1. Africa-India Cooperation

-3. India-Mauritius Agreement is fundamental and acts as a bridge between India and the African Markets;
+3. India-Mauritius Agreement is fundamental and acts as a bridge between India and the African Markets

-5. Asia-Africa Growth Corridor.
+5. Asia-Africa Corridor

 Interactions of the African Civilization with the Buddhist Civilization.

-1. Africa-Korea Partnership;
+1. Africa-Korea Partnership

-2. Japan promotes its trade relations with Africa through the Tokyo International Conference on African Development.
+2. Japan promotes its trade relations with Africa through the Tokyo International Conference on African Development

 Multi- civilizations interactions of the African Civilization.

-1. Africa-Asia Strategic Partnership;
+1. Africa-Asia Strategic Partnership

-2. Africa-BRICS Cooperation (South Africa is a BRICS Country);
+2. Africa-BRICS Cooperation (South Africa is a BRICS Country)

-3. The Comoros, Kenya, Madagascar, Mauritius, Mozambique, the Seychelles, South Africa, and Tanzania are members of the Indian-Ocean Rim Association (IORA).
+3. The Comoros, Kenya, Madagascar, Mauritius, Mozambique, the Seychelles, South Africa, and Tanzania are members of the Indian-Ocean Rim Association

 EENI African Business Portal.